How Much Does a Las Vegas Trip Cost? Budget Tips to Maximize Fun

 Ethel M Chocolates Factory & Cactus Garden / Source: Trip.com

 • And when it comes to dining out, Las Vegas has plenty of affordable options.
 Take advantage of happy hour specials, which often include discounted drinks and appetizers.
-And if you're looking for a more upscale dining experience, consider making lunch reservations instead of dinner as prices are often lower during the day.
+Consider making lunch reservations instead of dinner as prices are often lower during the day.

 • Finally, don't forget to use your player's club card when gambling as it can lead to discounted or even free hotel rooms, meals, and other perks.
 The more you play, the more you earn, so make sure to sign up at your hotel's player's club desk.